sazbot/space-tourism-website/files/README-template.md

 ### What I learned

 - How to use a CSS design system
-- Accessibility (e.g. role attributes, ARIA, etc.)
+- Accessibility (e.g. role attributes, ARIA (aria-selected property for SPAs), etc.)

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.